Community Living Toronto Executive and Leadership Team

 • Chief Financial Officer - Betty Yam

-• Acting Chief Operating Officer - Casey Pruden
+• Chief Operating Officer - Casey Pruden

 • Chief Human Resources Officer - Rose Cutajar